dragonflyoss/Dragonfly/docs/user_guide/install_server.md

 This topic explains how to install the Dragonfly server.
 <!--more-->

-{{% notice tip %}}
-For a data center or a cluster, we recommend that you use at least two machines with eight cores, 16GB RAM and Gigabit Ethernet connections for deploying supernodes.
+**Tip:** For a data center or a cluster, we recommend that you use at least two machines with eight cores, 16GB RAM and Gigabit Ethernet connections for deploying supernodes.
-{{% /notice %}}

 ## Context